NavarMP/BCACode/README.md

 ---

 **Question 5: Employee Table**
 Create a table employee with fields (EmpID, EName, Salary, Department, and Age).
 Insert some records.
 Write SQL queries using aggregate functions and group by clause
+A. Display the total number of employees.
+B. Display the name and age of the oldest employee of each department.
+C. Display the average age of employees of each department
+D. Display departments and the average salaries
+E. Display the lowest salary in employee table
+F. Display the number of employees working in purchase department
+G. Display the highest salary in sales department;
+H. Display the difference between highest and lowest salary

 **Table Schema: employee**
 | Field Name | Data Type   | Constraints |